OffchainLabs/arbitrum-classic/docs/Public_Nitro_Devnet.md

 ## Connecting to the chain

-If you're using Metamask, add a custom RPC network to connect to the Arbitrum testnet:
+If you're using Metamask, add a custom RPC network to connect to the Arbitrum devnet:

-- Network Name: Arbitrum Nitro Testnet
+- Network Name: Arbitrum Nitro Devnet
 - RPC URL: INSERT_RPC_URL
 - ChainID: 421612
 - Symbol: ETH